MohdRas/docker-basics/README.md

              - set WSL 2 as default version.
              - downloads & installs "Ubuntu" as default linux distribution.

+- search for "**Turn Windows features on or off**" in windows laptop and check if WSL & virtual machine platform selected or not.

 - PS C:\Windows\system32> Get-WindowsOptionalFeature -online -FeatureName Microsoft-Windows-Subsystem-Linux

             - FeatureName      : Microsoft-Windows-Subsystem-Linux